The vertex-cut-tree of Galton-Watson trees converging to a stable tree: Preliminary results

 where the three hold jointly. \end{prop}

-For the proof of this proposition, it will be convenient to identify the $\xi_n (i)$ with vertices of $\T_n$ instead of edges.
-As noted in \cite[proof of Lemma 2]{BerMi}, this makes no difference for the result we seek.
+For the proof of this proposition, it will be convenient to identify the $\xi_n (i)$ with vertices of $\mathcal{T}_n$ instead of edges.
+As noted in \cite{BerMi}, proof of Lemma 2, this makes no difference for the result we seek.

 We let